Scott Mosier

-Scott A. Mosier (born March 5, 1971) is an American-Canadian film producer, director and editor best known for his work with director Kevin Smith, with whom he occasionally co-hosts the weekly podcast, SModcast.
+Scott A. Mosier (born March 5, 1971) is an American-Canadian film producer, director and editor best known for his work with director Kevin Smith, with whom he occasionally co-hosts the weekly podcast SModcast.

 Early life

 Mosier was born in Vancouver, Washington.

 Mosier met Kevin Smith while both were attending Vancouver Film School in Canada.
 Their first assignment, Mae Day: The Crumbling of a Documentary, was a student film documentary that fell apart in production.
 To salvage it, Smith and Mosier interviewed the crew about the demise of the very documentary that they had been attempting to produce.

 Four months into the eight-month program, Smith decided to drop out, but not before making a deal with Mosier: each would start writing a script of his own, and the one who finished last would help the other with his film.

 Career

 View Askew

 He also contributed by appearing on-screen as multiple characters, including the angry hockey player and Willam Black (Snowball).

 In the film, he portrayed Svenning's assistant, Roddy.
 The character later appeared on a Jay and Silent Bob MTV short.

 Mosier appears in the beginning of the film as the comics convention patron who gets into an argument with Banky Edwards (Jason Lee) after demeaning his career as a “tracer”.

 On the 1999 film Dogma, Mosier worked with Greenlee again; the editing of the film lasted nearly a year.
 He also played the Smooching Seaman who Ben Affleck and Matt Damon meet on the bus.

 On the 2001 film Jay and Silent Bob Strike Back, Mosier worked with a budget of $20 million.
 In the film, Mosier played the assistant director on the set of the fictional sequel to Good Will Hunting and reprises his Willam Black character from Clerks.

-Mosier had a comparatively larger budget to work with on the film Jersey Girl, at $35 million.
+Mosier had a larger budget to work with on the film Jersey Girl, at $35 million.
 The editing was difficult due to the studio's desire to cut a large amount of Jennifer Lopez footage and did not feature her in the marketing following the poor box-office performance of Gigli.

 Mosier produced Clerks II in 2006.
 Smith stated he edited the film himself, making Clerks II one of three films Mosier has produced with Smith, but not edited (the others being Mallrats and Zack and Miri Make a Porno).
 Mosier makes a brief cameo as a concerned father who shields his daughter's eyes from the sight of a character sitting on a toilet.

 In 2008, Mosier worked again with Smith as the producer on Zack and Miri Make a Porno.